 - Economic Development - The City of Galveston is focused on expanding business opportunities, upgrading infrastructure, strengthening neighborhoods, and celebrating Galveston Island as a top destination in the state.

-- Planning & Development Division - The Planning Division is responsible for reviewing all development and redevelopment of land, facilities, and amenities on the island.
+- Planning & Development Division - The Planning & Development Division is responsible for reviewing all development and redevelopment of land, facilities, and amenities on the island.
 These projects are regulated by specific standards listed in the "Land Development Regulations of 2015."
 Staff is also involved in long-term planning efforts outlined in the "2011 Comprehensive Plan."
 Ultimately, city planners identify strategies and establish policies to guide development projects and manage population growth.